movingpandas/movingpandas/README.md

 ![image](https://user-images.githubusercontent.com/590385/62143367-2db14c00-b2f0-11e9-8cb9-fb7993b7f62e.png)

 4. Wait until the environment is ready, then change to the Home tab and install Jupyter notebooks into the movingpandas environment
-5. Launch Jupyter notebooks and navigate to the cloned directory to execute them
+5. Launch Jupyter notebooks and navigate to the `movingpandas/tutorials` directory to execute them
 6. Now you can run the notebooks, experiment with the code and adjust them to your own data

 ## Publications